houcharlie/ltr-pretrain/README.md

 https://istella.ai/data/letor-dataset/

-Step 2: You must fill in the dataset location you want to train on in the config files located in ssl_rank/inputs/lambdarank/Data_Eval_ScoringFunction.json for deep learning rankers (or ssl_rank/testing/ltr_tree/json/Tree_Data_Eval_ScoringFunction.json for GBDTs) as well as the data id (MSLRWEB30K, Set1, Istella_S).
+Step 2: You must fill in the dataset location you want to train on in the config files located in ssl_rank/inputs/lambdarank/Data_Eval_ScoringFunction.json for lambdarank for example (or ssl_rank/testing/ltr_tree/json/Tree_Data_Eval_ScoringFunction.json for GBDTs) as well as the data id (MSLRWEB30K, Set1, Istella_S).
 You can also fill in the approximate batch size in "tr_batch_size" and the number of epochs to train in "epochs".